The 2021 Major League Baseball season is upon us, and thankfully, the fans will be along for the ride.

 - We tried to limit the number of times you see a particular team to twice.

 - We looked only at minimum four-city trips, because longer trips are always more fun.

 - Because starting times have not yet been announced and can fluctuate, it’s possible that scheduled day games can impact travel.
 However, in nearly all of the below cases, itineraries can be stretched out by a day or two to allow for a less hectic travel schedule.

-Here are our MLB ballpark road ideas for 2021.
+Check out our MLB ballpark road ideas for 2021 below.

 Friday, April 30: Royals at Twins

 Saturday, May 1: Dodgers at Brewers

 Ready for six ballgames in six days, with stops in some of the Midwest’s finest cities?
 This itinerary begins at Target Field in Minneapolis, home of the Twins, and then winds southward through three more states.